 Connie Klingshirn, registrar in C120, is here to process your educational benefits, maintain eligibility and troubleshoot payment and other issues.
-Connie will submit enrollment and tuition information to the VA Regional Processing Office and/or to your student’s Vocational Rehabilitation counselor.
+Connie will submit enrollment and tuition information to the VA Regional Processing Office and/or to your student’s veteran readiness counselor.
 In addition, she may serve as a central resource regarding other programs and resources available to veterans and military-connected students, both on campus and in the surrounding community.

 - Review your classes regularly with your academic advisor

 - File for Financial Aid each year

 Check your College email account often.
 You will regularly receive emails regarding financial aid, registering for classes, applying for graduation, etc.